 In 2011, the UK Government partnered with the construction industry setting up the BIM Task Group.
 Their goal is for all centrally-funded public procurement to be delivered using Level 2 BIM by 2016.

-Level 2 is not just about representation of design/construction in object oriented digital models (what we tend to refer to as BIMs).
+Level 2 is not just about the representation of design/construction in object-oriented digital models (what we tend to refer to as BIMs).
 It’s also about:

 - Sharing data using common information management standards;